zevaverbach/how-svelte-works/notes2.md

     }
 }
 ```
+The props have inexplicably swapped their indices.
 What madness is this?!
-The props have inexplicably swapped their indices.
-Restraining myself from tweeting at Rich Harris about this one... for now.
+Restraining myself from tweeting at Svelte about this one... for now.
 Maybe it will explain itself as we go.

 # The Most Basic Knowledge We're Missing

 I still don't know what actually triggers the function `update` to run!

-As a reminder, we studied `update` in part 1 because it was the only place where `$$fragment`—the object containing the methods for creating, destroying, and updating the rendered elements—was updated.
+As a reminder, we studied `update` in part 1 because it was the only place where `$$.fragment`—the object containing the methods for creating, destroying, and updating the rendered elements—was updated.
 As a further reminder, the key line in `update` calls `$$.fragment.p($$.ctx, $$.dirty)`, `fragment.p` being short for `fragment.update`: It checks the value of `dirty` and potentially updates the node identified by `dirty`, if the provided new value differs from the node's current one.

 ```js
 ...